 This Vegan Spinach Artichoke Dip comes together in a flash!
 Just mix the ingredients together in food processor, pour into in a dish, bake for 15 to 20 minutes, and you’re done!

 Serve this dip warm with warm with crackers, bread, or cut vegetables.
-It’s a terrific appetizer before dinner, and it’s a fun snack to serve at holiday parties.
-It’s even a great choice for game night!
+It’s a terrific appetizer before dinner, and it’s a fun snack to serve at parties.
+It’s a great choice for game night!

 Vegan Spinach Artichoke Dip